souravbasakshuvo/Mathematics-for-Machine-Learning-Specialization-Coursera/README.md

 ---

 ### 📚 **Acknowledgements**
-A huge thanks to the instructors and mentors:
-- **Dr. Michael O.**: For making Linear Algebra approachable and easy to grasp.
-- **Dr. Tim H.**: For explaining multivariable calculus concepts in a simple and understandable way.
-- **Dr. Roberto B.**: For providing clear and practical insights into PCA.
+A huge thanks to the amazing mentors: **Dr. David Dye**, **Dr. Samuel J. Cooper**, **Dr. Marc Peter Deisenroth**, **Dr. A. Freddie Page**, and all the other instructors involved in the Mathematics for Machine Learning Specialization.
+Their engaging teaching styles, combined with real-world examples, made challenging topics like Linear Algebra, Multivariate Calculus, and Principal Component Analysis (PCA) approachable and enjoyable.
+Their support and clarity helped me gain confidence in applying mathematical principles to my machine learning projects.💡

 ---